-This post covers the improvements and additions to the Configuration Manager Console that were added to SCCM 1902.
+This post covers the improvements and additions to the SCCM Console that were added to current branch version 1902.
 We know SCCM 1902 is released and there are loads of new features baked in the version 1902.
 Most of the time we look for only major features and tend to ignore those small features or sometimes they go unnoticed.

 If you have noticed there are lot of console improvements in SCCM 1902.
 Most of the ideas implemented were requested by users.
 This also shows that Microsoft is constantly listening to it’s customers.
 I can tell this based on the UV items that are implemented in current branch versions so far.